-Sex education isn’t an easy topic for some, but it’s a crucial part of healthy development in youth.
-However, while society in general has become more inclusive of the LGBTQ population, these youth continue to be underserved in the area of sex education.
+Sex education is not an easy topic, but it is crucial for healthy development in youth.
+And while society in general has become more inclusive of the LGBTQ population, LGBTQ youth continue to be underserved in the area of sex education.

-Sexual health information and sex education in the United States have become disjointed, and inconsistent, unregulated curriculums have left gaps in vital education for youth and young adults — especially those in LGBTQ communities.
+Inconsistent, unregulated sex education curriculums have left gaps in vital education for youth and young adults in the U.S. — especially for those in LGBTQ communities, says Dr. Macapagal.

 Exclusion and Unhealthy Behaviors

-When people exclude identities and experiences of LGBTQ youth from sex education materials, it accentuates feelings of isolation, says Dr. Macapagal.
-She says the omission of minority experiences poses long-term dangers for sexual and emotional wellbeing.
+When people exclude identities and experiences of LGBTQ youth from sex education materials, it enhances feelings of isolation, says Dr. Macapagal.
+This poses long-term dangers for physical and emotional well-being.

-Ignoring LGBTQ youth in sex education policy essentially renders them invisible and feeds the stigma around LGBTQ identities and sexual behavior.
-Hence, LGBTQ persons are left to seek out and conduct their own education around sexual health and safe sex practices.
+Such exclusion feeds the stigma around LGBTQ identities and sexual behavior, and leaves LGBTQ persons to seek out and conduct their own education around sexual health and safe sex practices.

 - Planned Parenthood offers a large array of inclusive educational information on sex and healthy sexual practices.

-- Chicago Healthy Adolescents & Teens (CHAT) offers support by providing information, local resources and more regarding sexual health, sexual orientation, gender identity, relationships and other crucial health topics.
+Chicago Healthy Adolescents & Teens (CHAT) offers information, local resources and more regarding sexual health, sexual orientation, gender identity, relationships and other crucial health topics.